giovannizappella/giovannizappella.github.io/_pages/about.md

 Short bio
 ---

-I am a Senior Machine Learning Scientist at Amazon Web Services based Berlin (Germany).
-I am currently working in the long-term science team creating new solutions for AWS SageMaker.
+I am a Senior Machine Learning Scientist working in the long-term science team creating new solutions for [AWS SageMaker](https://aws.amazon.com/de/sagemaker/).

-I previously worked on exporation/exploitation methods for recommendation systems.
+Prior to that, I worked on exporation/exploitation methods for recommendation systems.
 Those solutions were deployed in several experiences within Amazon Music, most notably the ranking of content on the homepage and the selection of playable entities based on customers' queries for the Alexa experience.